Helping You Get The Money You Deserve

 When you stay at a hotel, you have a reasonable expectation that it will do its best to ensure a safe and enjoyable stay.
 Did you know that this is not just an element of common courtesy but is actually a legal duty?
 And if you or someone in your party is injured on that hotel’s property, they may bear legal responsibility.

 To understand why this is, and how it affects your case, you need to know about the hotel’s duty of care.
-The best way to understand it is to schedule a consultation with an experienced personal injury lawyer who specializes in Casino and Hotel injury cases.
+The best way to understand it is to schedule a consultation with an experienced personal injury lawyer who focuses on Casino and Hotel injury cases.
 You need real legal advice to protect your rights.
 The Law Office of Kevin R. Hansen provides expert legal services and has over 25 years of personal injury legal experience right here in Las Vegas, Nevada.
 Contact us for a zero-charge case evaluation by an experienced Personal Injury Lawyer.

 Table of Contents